nhxv/ms/bookstore-backend/README.md

 ##TODO
-    - Total revenue, Number of customer,
+    - number of orders, number of book sales, total revenue, number of customer